fmselab/ct-competition/index.md

 ## Objective

 The area of Combinatorial Interaction testing has seen tremendous progress over the last years.
 Many tools have been developed but a comparison among algorithms and techniques is difficult to carry on.
 With this competition, we want to motivate implementors to present their work to a broader audience and to compare it with that of others.

 ## Call for Participation — Procedure

 The competition compares state-of-the-art tools for generating combinatorial test suites with respect to the generation time and test suite size.
 The competition consists of two phases:
 - a **training phase**, in which example benchmarks are given to the tool developers (starting from end-Nov 2021)
-  - the example benchmarks can be found here: [ACTS](https://github.com/fmselab/ct-competition/raw/gh-pages/examples/ACTS.zip) or [CTWedge](https://github.com/fmselab/ct-competition/raw/gh-pages/examples/CTWedge.zip)
+  - the example benchmarks can be found here: [ACTS](https://github.com/fmselab/ct-competition/raw/gh-pages/examples/ACTS.zip) or [CTWedge](https://github.com/fmselab/ct-competition/raw/gh-pages/examples/CTWedge.zip).
+Additional benchmarks with constraints (that have been verified and produce not empty test suites) can be found here: ACTS](https://github.com/fmselab/ct-competition/raw/gh-pages/examples/ADD_ACTS.zip) or [CTWedge](https://github.com/fmselab/ct-competition/raw/gh-pages/examples/ADD_CTWedge.zip).
 - and an **evaluation** phase, in which all participating CT tools will be executed on benchmark test tasks, and their performances are measured.
 The competition is performed (some days before the workshop) and presented during the IWCT workshop.

 Researchers from both academia and industry are invited to submit their tools.